alandefreitas/futures/docs/futures/continuable_futures.md

 Thus, the biggest problem with this strategy is it cannot scale properly.
 For every task in our application, we would need one idle thread waiting for the previous task.
-In an application with 2000 tasks, we would need 1999 threads for polling the previous task and only one thread would to execute real work.
+In an application with 2000 tasks, we would need 1999 threads for polling antecedent tasks and only one thread would to execute real work.

 ## Continuable futures